-14.5.1 Thermal test.
+- 14.5.1 Thermal test.
 The devices are placed in the thermal/pressure chamber and pressurized with Kr/air mixture to the pressure established in 14.5.
 The chamber is then heated to 100°C ±10°C minimum to 125°C ±10°C maximum, and maintained at the elevated temperature for 10 minutes minimum.
 The temperature is then returned to ambient, at which time the Kr is returned to storage and the devices are removed from the thermal/pressure chamber and measured at the scintillation crystal detection station for any Kr gas trapped within the devices.
 Device encapsulations that come under the requirements of 9.4 shall be exposed to ambient air for a time not less than the "wait time" determined by 9.4.
 In no case will the time between removal from the pressurization chamber and measurement exceed 60 minutes.
 Any device containing measurable Kr gas is a thermal-reject.
-This test is frequently applied to devices that have indicated leakage at ambient temperature in order to establish if they open to a larger leak rate at temperature.

-14.6 Failure criteria.
+This test is frequently applied to devices that have indicated leakage at ambient temperature in order to establish if they open to a larger leak rate at temperature. - 14.6 Failure criteria.
 This test is a "go-no go" test to detect packages that 'open-up', or become non-hermetic at elevated temperature.
 The detection of a measurable amount of Kr, (greater than 500 cpm above ambient background), within the part after exposure to Kr pressure at temperature indicates a "thermal-reject", (hermetic failure at elevated temperature).
-A thermal reject may be placed in a vacuum oven and the temperature increased for 10 minutes minimum, at 10°C intervals, and the device removed to measure the Kr content after each 10°C increase, until the temperature is reached at which the Kr reading begins to decrease, indicating the temperature at which the device is leaking, (or increasing its leak rate).

-15. Test conditions $CH_1$ and $CH_2$ - combined fine/gross leak.
-Test conditions $CH_1$ and $CH_2$ expand the range of helium fine leak to include the gross leak range and require the same test conditions using a specialized measurement apparatus Cumulative Helium Leak Detector (CHLD).

-15.1 Apparatus.
-The apparatus for this procedure shall be as in 10.1 except that the optimum calibration leak standard is $5 \times 10^{10}$ atm-cc/sec, and since the slope of the accumulated helium is a linear function, measurements beyond $10^{-12}$ are achievable if the analyzer has sufficient sensitivity.
+A thermal reject may be placed in a vacuum oven and the temperature increased for 10 minutes minimum, at 10°C intervals, and the device removed to measure the Kr content after each 10°C increase, until the temperature is reached at which the Kr reading begins to decrease, indicating the temperature at which the device opened during pressurization.
+This will indicate the approximate temperature at which the device is leaking, (or increasing its leak rate). - 15.
+Test conditions CH1 and CH2 combined fine/gross leak.
+Test conditions CH1 and CH2 expand the range of helium fine leak to include the gross leak range and require the same test conditions using a specialized measurement apparatus.
+Cumulative Helium Leak Detector (CHLD). - 15.1 Apparatus.
+The apparatus for this procedure shall be as in 10.1 except that the optimum calibration leak standard is $5 \times 10^{-10}$ atm-cc/sec, and since the slope of the accumulated helium is a linear function, measurements beyond $10^{-12}$ are achievable if the analyzer has sufficient sensitivity.
 A $5 \times 10^{-12}$ helium leak standard shall be used to validate the sensitivity and linearity of the lower leak rate range and a $1 \times 10^{-8}$ helium leak standard used for the higher range.
 The volume of the test chamber used for leak rate measurement should be held to the minimum practical, since too large (>100) a ratio between the device internal volume and the chamber dead volume will reduce the sensitivity limits when detecting gross leaks.
 The leak detector indicator shall be calibrated using a diffusion-type calibrated standard leak at least once every working shift.
-In addition, the test apparatus for CH1 and CH2 shall utilize a specialized pumping system which enables the volume of helium released to be measurement for fine leaks and the volume for gross leaks.
+In addition, the test apparatus for CH1 and CH2 shall utilize a specialized pumping system which enables the volume of helium released to be measured as well as the rate of change or "slope" of the helium such that the leak rate is determined from the slope measurement for fine leaks and the volume for gross leaks.